What Does It Mean to Be Immunocompromised?

 Having a compromised immune system doesn’t preclude anyone from living a full or active life.
 By taking some common sense preventative measures, immunocompromised individuals can lead as normal of a life as possible.
 This is especially true for those recovering from a range of immunocompromising illnesses.

 If your immune system is compromised, it’s time to seek the best medical care available.
-BASS Medical is home to professional and compassionate board-certified specialists.
+BASS Medical Group is home to professional and compassionate board-certified specialists.
 Our providers are here to help with every step of your treatment and recovery.
 Check out our COVID-19 resources to see tips, information, and other preventive steps you can take.